 student's ability to safely participate in the university's programs.

 The determination that a student poses a significant risk of substantial harm to the health or safety of a member(s) of the campus community shall be based on an individualized assessment of the student's present ability to safely function at the university.
 This assessment shall be based on a reasonable medical judgment that relies on the most current medical knowledge and/or on the best available objective evidence.
 In determining whether an individual would pose such a risk, the factors to be considered include:

 - the nature, duration and severity of the risk of harm;

 - the likelihood that the potential harm will occur; and

 - whether reasonable modifications of university policies, practices or procedures will

 sufficiently mitigate the risk.

 If, after the meeting, the dean of students, in consultation with appropriate personnel, decides that the student should withdraw from the university, the student shall be informed in writing of the decision and the basis for the decision within five (5) school days of the informal meeting.
 The student may be required by the university to provide information from a healthcare professional to the dean of students indicating the student's ability to continue at or return to the university.
-The section 504 coordinator will be involved where a student seeks a return to the university.
+The counselor for disability services will be involved where a student seeks a return to the university.